GDQuest/website/content/tutorial/godot/learning-paths/_index.md

-+++
+---
+aliases:
+- /tutorial/godot/learning-paths/
+banner:
+  src: beginner/banner.jpg
+date: "2019-12-09T14:18:14+02:00"
-title = "Godot learning paths" description = "Learn Godot with excellent, curated free resources made by the community.
-These paths will help you learn the engine step-by-step." date = 2019-12-09T14:18:14+02:00 weight = 1 aliases = [ "/tutorial/godot/learning-paths/",] icon = "paths"
+description: Learn Godot with excellent, curated free resources made by the community.

-type = "_default"

-[banner]
-src = "beginner/banner.jpg"
-+++
+  These paths will help you learn the engine step-by-step.
+icon: paths
+title: Godot learning paths
+type: _default
+weight: 1
+---

 The [Godot](//godotengine.org) game engine is one of the fastest growing <abbr title="Free and Open Source Software">FOSS</abbr> game creation tools at our disposal.